guikarai/IBMDPP-INSTALL/index.md

     quotagroups delete:  delete quotagroups
 ```

+###5.
+Ready for next steps?

-5. It it works, continue to next step.
+It it works, continue to next step.
 If not, installany additional pre-requisites.

 ## Configure the Data Privacy Passports Manager utility JSON

+Update the hypvs-vars.json file according to your environment (see doc)

+Add SSL Enablement And LDAP Truststore Password Envars.

+This is needed only for TLS but doesn’t hurt to put it in now to prepare for TLS)

+* "ZSTG_LDAP_TRUSTSTORE_PASS": "",
+* "LDAP_SSL_ENABLED": "true",

 ##